MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flows-security.md

    > [!NOTE]
    >
-   > In order to be able to run a desktop flow, the user needs at least the following permissions:
+   > In order to be able to run a desktop flow, the user needs at least the following privileges:
-   > - "Append", "AppendTo", "Create" and "Write" on the flowsession table
+   > - Basic Append, AppendTo, Create and Write privileges on the flowsession table
-   > - "Append", "AppendTo", "Create" and "Write" on the workflowbinary table.
+   > - Basic Append, AppendTo, Create and Write privileges on the workflowbinary table.
-   > - "Read" permissions on the workflow table.
+   > - Basic Read privilege on the workflow table.
-   > - "Read" on the desktopflowbinary table.
+   > - Basic Read privilege on the desktopflowbinary table.

 ## Power Automate specific security roles